E-commerce

 What is feedback analysis?

-Feedback analysis is the process that transforms raw feedback (surveys, tickets, public reviews, chat messages, internal notes) into actionable insights: recurring themes, priorities, hypotheses about root causes, and avenues for product or journey improvement.
+Feedback analysis is the process that transforms raw feedback (surveys, tickets, public reviews, chat messages, internal notes) into actionable insights: recurring themes, priorities, cause hypotheses, and ideas for product or journey improvements.
 Without analysis, you have opinions; with a method, you can align product, marketing, and support teams around traceable decisions.
-The quality of insights depends above all on the quality of collection and context: the same word can cover different situations depending on the channel (post-purchase, complaint, simple curiosity).
+The quality of insights depends above all on the quality of the collection and the context: the same word can refer to different situations depending on the channel (post-purchase, complaint, simple curiosity).

-To prepare the ground, make sure you have a collection strategy consistent with your objectives.
-Analysis does not "fix" biased collection: it only makes it readable.
+To set the stage, make sure you have a collection strategy that is consistent with your objectives.
+Analysis does not “fix” biased collection: it only makes it readable.

 Why structure the analysis: rich data and bias

-The Shopify blog highlights a common pitfall: if you only wait for customers to come to you, you mostly hear from the extremes (very satisfied or very dissatisfied), and you risk misrepresenting the opinion of the "middle" of your customer base.
-Hence the value of tools and processes that help broaden representativeness, organize responses, and identify patterns in the data to measure satisfaction and drive improvements.
+The Shopify blog reminds us of a common pitfall: if you only wait for customers to come to you, you mostly hear the extremes (very satisfied or very dissatisfied) and you risk misrepresenting the views of the “middle” of your customer base.
+Hence the value of tools and processes that make it possible to broaden representativeness, organize responses, and identify patterns in the data to measure satisfaction and drive improvements.

-"No matter what you think of your service: what matters is what your customers think of it."
+“No matter what you think of your service: what matters is what your customers think.”

 Shopify, article on customer feedback tools (free translation from English)

-This principle applies to e-commerce as much as to SaaS: measurement must reflect the reality experienced by buyers, not just internal conviction.
-Structured analysis also helps avoid two biases: recency bias (the latest complaint outweighs the trend) and anchoring bias (feedback is interpreted to confirm what was already believed).
+This principle applies to e-commerce as well as SaaS: measurement must reflect the reality experienced by buyers, not just internal conviction.
+A structured analysis also helps avoid two biases: recency bias (the latest complaint outweighs the trend) and anchoring bias (interpreting feedback to confirm what we already believed).

-Effective collection combines several moments and formats: post-purchase surveys, a short poll after a ticket is resolved, a question on the product page or at checkout, session recordings on high-friction pages.
-The goal is not to multiply long questionnaires: a few well-asked questions at relevant moments are better than an exhaustive survey that no one finishes.
+Effective data collection combines several moments and formats: post-purchase surveys, a short survey after a resolved ticket, a question on the product page or checkout, session recordings on friction pages.
+The goal is not to multiply long questionnaires: it is better to ask a few well-posed questions at relevant moments than to have an exhaustive survey that no one completes.

 Useful moments in e-commerce